 Intel: $90.7 million ASML: $66.7 million

-Samsung: $55.6 million TSMC: $54.2 million Micron: $41.6 million KLA Corp: $23.2 million Sources for compliance: % of revenue from customers 2022 revenue is $2.42 Billion ******** They’re involved in every stage of the chip making process...
-From factory construction, equipment buildout and ongoing production supporting across the entire new chip industry.
+Samsung: $55.6 million TSMC: $54.2 million Micron: $41.6 million KLA Corp: $23.2 million Sources for compliance: % of revenue from customers 2022 revenue is $2.42 Billion ******** Its partners are involved in every stage of the chip making process...
+From factory construction... to equipment buildout... to ongoing production support across the entire new chip industry.

 This company indirectly touches virtually every chip that is produced in the world...
 When a new chip factory is built anywhere in the United States... that should mean more revenue for this company in the short and long term.